thmgarnier/translator/README.md

 # HTML Translator
-This Github repository contains two Python scripts for translating HTML files using the Google Translate API.

-## HTML Translator
-The html_translator.py script iterates over all HTML files in the input directory, sets the language attribute of the html tag to the target language, and translates all text strings in the HTML file to the target language using the Google Translate API.
+The `html_translator.py` script iterates over all HTML files in the input directory, sets the language attribute of the html tag to the target language, and translates all text strings in the HTML file to the target language using the Google Translate API.
 The translated files are saved in the output directory.

 ### Prerequisites
 - Python 3.6 or later